gcruzsolano/prep/README.md

 Students often have a lot of opportunity to play games at home, alone.
 But digital recess gives them an opportunity to realize the person they are playing the game with is **a person** sitting right next to them.
-The important of this lesson cannot be overstated—especially today.
+The importance of this lesson cannot be overstated—especially today.

 Social skills, managing conflict and failure, and basic human